-JOURNALHow to Listen to Your Body: 4 Pathways to Somatic Awareness
+How to Listen to Your Body: 4 Pathways to Somatic Awareness

+Hello, friend.
+How are you feeling in your body right now?
 Not what you're thinking about or what needs to be done next.
-But actually in your body – can you sense your breath moving, the weight of your shoulders, the temperature of your hands?
+But actually in your body – can you sense your breath moving, the pulse beneath your ribs, the weight of your shoulders, the temperature of your hands?

+For some people, this kind of body awareness comes easily, almost naturally.
+They can drop into sensation and notice the subtle signals their nervous system sends throughout the day.
 But if you paused just now and thought, 'I honestly have no idea what you're talking about', you're not alone.
 And you're not doing anything wrong.

-For many of us – particularly those who've built lives around competence, productivity and showing up for others – the invitation to tune into the body feels abstract at best, impossible at worst.
+For many of us – particularly those who've built lives around competence, productivity and showing up for others – the invitation to tune into the body can feel abstract at best, impossible at worst.
 It's like being asked to read a language you were never taught, in a dialect no one bothered to explain.
+This matters more than you might think.

 Your body isn't just along for the ride.
 It's constantly processing information about safety, stress, connection and what you need.
 When you learn to listen – really listen – through somatic practices and body-based awareness, you gain access to wisdom that thinking alone can't provide.
+But there isn't just one way to listen.

 Why body awareness can feel impossible